Hunting, Fishing and other Grounds for Divorce,

 By Jacki Michels, for the Redoubt Reporter

-Jacki Michels is a fledgling nurse and experienced wife, mom and freelance writer.
-She lives in Soldotna.
+Jacki Michels is a freelance writer who lives (and loves) in Soldotna.